NaClhv

 Additional examples abound.
 Elsa sings "here I stand, and here I'll stay", and "I'm never going back".
 But of course, she does go back to Arendelle.
 She eventually abandons the ice palace (while keeping the new dress and hair).
 She sings "That perfect girl is gone", but in the end, she does in fact become the perfect girl she always wanted to be - fully in command of her powers, and on top of that beloved of her sister and her people.
 She sings "the past is in the past", but her final salvation comes from her relationship with her sister, stemming from Elsa's deepest past.

 Lastly in the matter of lyrics, consider the title of the song itself, "Let It Go", which is sung repeatedly.
 What is she letting go of?
-Firstly and most obviously, it refers to Elsa letting go of the restraints of her powers, to "see what [she] can do / to test the limits and breaking through".
+Firstly and most obviously, it refers to Elsa letting go of the restraints of her powers, to "see what [she] can do / to test the limits and break through".
 This is the positive element in the song, and what most listeners unfortunately latch on to, to the exclusion of other elements.
 Personal empowerment is obviously good.
 If you look carefully at Elsa's expressions while she's singing, the few tens of seconds around this line is the only time she is genuinely happy.
 But personal empowerment, though good, is fraught with danger, as indicated by the next line: "No right, no wrong, no rules for me".

 Seriously, how many characters say something like that and not become evil?
 These are probably the most telling lines for picking up on the narrative meaning of the song.
 And that is the second thing that she's letting go of: her sense of right and wrong, of the rules and restrictions that being a "good girl" imposed on her releasing her powers.
 Now obviously some of the rules constraining her before were restrictive and counterproductive, but they were also for the safety of others.
 How much of that is she letting go?
 Only some specific rules?
 All of it?
 The entire concept of goodness?
 We don't know, but her singing "No right, no wrong, no rules for me" should have set off alarm bells in the audience's heads.
 "Let It Go" was originally meant as a villain song, and Disney wanted the possibility of Elsa being a villain to be alive in the audience's minds.
 We are supposed to be worried for Elsa's soul at this point, and the rest of her character development is about how she is saved from her precarious position.